 - Checking how often you empty your bladder.

 - Offering vaginal examinations every four hours, or more often if there are any concerns or if you want this.

 Once labour is established your contractions will be more regular and more effective, typically becoming more intense at their peak.
 The muscle fibres of your womb are special muscle fibres.
 Each time they contract and then relax in labour they become slightly shorter, and this has the effect of pulling the cervix up and open.
-At the same time your baby is being squeezed downwards so that he or she sits lower in your pelvis, pushing against the cervix.
+At the same time your baby is being squeezed downwards so that they sit lower in your pelvis, pushing against the cervix.
 Gravity (if you are standing up or walking around) and the pressure of your baby's head on the cervix make this process more efficient.

 In the established first stage of labour, you go from 4 cm of cervical dilatation to being fully dilated, or 10 cm dilated, when your cervix can no longer be felt around the edge of your baby's head.
 If your labour is going well and your baby does not appear to be unduly stressed, you shouldn't need any medical procedures or equipment, such as having your waters broken or being connected to an electronic monitor to check your baby's heartbeat.
 Most women are able to be up and about for most of the first stage.

 - It is still important to keep your energy levels up.
 Sports drinks (isotonic drinks) are good for labour.
 Eat light energy foods such as fruit and toast if you feel hungry.

 - Drink plenty of water to keep yourself hydrated.